splendidsummer/TFM_offline_RL/README.md

 * **Standard BC (Bahavior Cloning)**
 * **IQL (Implicit Q-Learning)**
 * **TD3+BC (Twin Delayed DDPG)**

-## Offline Dataset
-We provide datasets for both tasks that have been created using an expert policy.
-The datasets are provided as part of the gym environments implemented in rrc_2022_datasets (see TriFingerDatasetEnv).
-The environments are compatible with the interface used by D4RL.
-Thus, they can be easily used in other frameworks such as D3RLPY.
-#### Dataset Description

 ### Data augmentation by using discrete group symmetry